ihussainali07/BroskiesHub-Python-Task-03/README.md

-📰 Geo News Headlines Scraper
+# 📰 Geo News Headlines Scraper

-This project is a Python-based web scraper that fetches the latest headlines from the [Geo News](https://www.bbc.news/) website.
+This project is a Python-based web scraper that fetches the latest headlines from the [BBC News](https://www.bbc.news/) website.
 It uses the `requests` and `BeautifulSoup` libraries to extract headlines from the homepage and saves them into a `.txt` file.

-📌 Objective
+# 📌 Objective

 - Automate the process of collecting top news headlines from a public website.
 - Learn basic web scraping using Python.

-## 🔧 Tools & Libraries Used
+# 🔧 Tools & Libraries Used

 - Python 3.6+
 - `requests` - for sending HTTP requests.